 You can set the volume of water, choose one of ten coffee strengths, and choose one of three brewing temperatures.
 Suppose you’re just getting hot water for tea or an Americano.
 In that case, you can also change the hot water temperature, which is vital as tea is perhaps even more sensitive to brewing temperature than coffee (5).

 All coffee recipes are easily programmed using the TFT colour screen, but because this coffee maker is wifi enabled, you can also use the Jura app, JOE.

 Another nice option adding to the versatility of this model versus some of the cheaper coffee makers is the bypass doser, which allows you to add pre-ground coffee and skip the grinder.
 This is great if you prefer to buy a preground brand, but it’s handy if you occasionally like to enjoy a decaf or flavoured coffee and don’t want to empty the bean hopper.

-The coffee spout is height adjustable, varying from 2 to 5 inches, and this accommodates all but the tallest travel mugs and thermoses.
+The coffee spout is height adjustable, varying from 6.8 – 13.8 cm, and this accommodates all but the tallest travel mugs and thermoses.
 An unexpected by appealing feature is the amber or white cup illumination.
 If you’re preparing an early morning coffee in stealth mode while your family sleeps, you won’t even have to turn on the lights.

 Cleaning and Maintenance – 3.5/5

 One trait common to all Jura machines, which might be a pro or a con depending on your perspective, is that the brewing unit isn’t removable for cleaning.
 Instead, you simply drop one of the Jura descaling tablets into the bypass doser and run the cleaning cycle, and it will even prompt you when this is necessary.